bosonnetwork/Boson.Native/docs/usage-guide-for-active-proxy-service.md

 In this configuration file, there is only one service included, named 'ActiveProxy.'
 Typically, the '**`8090`**' TCP port is reserved for use by the ActiveProxy service, and during runtime, the TCP port mapping range of '**`20000-22000`**' will be utilized to map ports and forward the services.

-💡 *Generally, the `TrinityTech` team deploys a list of Carrier Super Nodes, some of which provide Active Proxy services for users.
+💡 *Generally, the `TrinityTech` team deploys a list of Boson Super Nodes, some of which provide Active Proxy services for users.
 All services from the Super Nodes use the same reserved port '8090' and port mapping range of '20000-22000'.”*

 *At present, the Active Proxy service only supports the mapping of TCP-based connection services from internal sources to public-facing ones.*

-### Configuration of Active Proxy Service in the Carrier Node Application
+### Configuration of Active Proxy Service in the Boson Node Application

 An application, named "`Launcher`," is utilized as a daemon service running as a Native DHT node to make use of the Active Proxy service.
 The appropriate configuration for this is illustrated in the following example: